 Because wood waste is going to a landfill, it is ordinarily fine to also process some general waste in this unit.
 The caveat is the presence of something in the general waste stream that could catch on the teeth and wrap the auger screw.
 We call these items “red flag materials.”
 Common red flag materials are banding, plastic film, cardboard, full metal framing around crates (corner bracing is okay), and metal sheeting.
 Depending on how much of this material you must process, as well as the size of your wood waste, your Komar sales expert will help you to determine if the wood screw or the general screw will be best for your application.

-The Trifecta: When do facilities require all three Auger-Pak® units?
+When do facilities require all three Auger-Pak® units?

 Some facilities have a medium-high volume of both cardboard and wood waste from their shipping and receiving operations.
 They purchase an Auger-Pak® for cardboard to process it for transportation to the recycler.
 They also purchase an Auger-Pak® (with cutting teeth) to process their wood waste safely and efficiently for transportation to the landfill.
 Finally, they have enough additional material (such as bagged trash, bulk waste, banding, plastic film, etc.) to get an additional unit for their general waste.